What we do

 FLINTpro® empowers organisations to effectively manage land-sector greenhouse gas (GHG) emissions.
 FLINTpro® simplifies the processing of large and complex data sets, applies the latest scientific and analytical models, and runs advanced simulations.
 FLINTpro® communicates the results in visually compelling ways to policy-makers, stakeholders and scientific program teams.

-Mullion Group is the developer of the world’s first online land based data integration software system, FLINTpro®.
-Lead by internationally recognised experts in greenhouse gas inventory systems for the land sector, Mullion Group has influenced climate change solutions since inception in 2014.
+FLINTpro Corp (f.k.a.
+The Mullion Group) is the provider of the world’s first online land based data integration software system, FLINTpro®.
+Lead by internationally recognized experts in greenhouse gas inventory systems for the land sector, FLINTpro has influenced climate change solutions since inception in 2014.

 Board of Directors